ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 ## What Is node
 NodeJs is a program that let's you run JavaScript code on your machine without the need of a browser.
 Underneath the surface of node is the V8 JavaScript runtime which is the engine that allows your browser to run JavaScript code.
-On top of that node adds some extra functionality to create server side applications (for example `fs` to interact with the file system, `http` or `https` to send and receive http calls, `net` for tcp streams, and many more).
+On top of that, node adds some extra functionality to create server side applications (for example `fs` to interact with the file system, `http` or `https` to send and receive http calls, `net` for tcp streams, and many more).

 ## Use cases: